From ancient ruins to awesome cafes, here are the absolute best things to do in Bitola, Macedonia.

 After the paying the 100 denar entry fee, you have free-reign to explore the remaining ruins of the city.
 Like many ancient Roman sites, you’ll find remains of various buildings like baths, temples and an early Christian church.

 What’s most striking about these are the incredibly preserved mosaics that still lie within their walls.
 These mosaics likely date from between 300-500 AD, which is rather amazing given their present condition.
+Don’t miss visiting these ruins, they’re one of the best things to see in Bitola.

 One of the more unusual things about visiting the ruins of Heraclea Lyncestis, is how you get around the site.
 To explore the site you have to follow makeshift wooden boards that run between the buildings.